 Our top picks: With similar styles across their four products, pick whichever is best for your situation.
 We like the Simbly Dining Table in Walnut, which would make a great focal point for your dining room.

-Range includes: Bar chairs, bar stools, benches, cabinets, coffee tables, lounge chairs, ottomans, tables, space dividers.
+Range includes: Bar chairs, bar stools, benches, cabinets, lounge chairs, ottomans, tables, space dividers.

-Our top picks: The December lounge chair’s (pictured above) simple and natural styling would look good in our living room.
+Our top picks: The December lounge chair’s (pictured above) simple and natural styling would look good as part of your home decor.
 Made in Finland and available in Ask or Oak with a linen or leather seat.

 Click below to see prices at FinnishDesignShop.com: